Non-compact Riemann surfaces are equilaterally triangulable: Appendix: Triangulations of rectangles

 \section{Appendix: Triangulations of rectangles}

-\begin{proof}[Proof of Proposition~\ref{prop:rectangle}] Since an affine stretch $x+yi \mapsto x + a y i$, for $ 1 \leq a\leq 2$, only changes angles by a bounded amount, we may assume for some natural number $m$.
-Thus $\interior(R)$ is a union of dyadic squares as shown in Figure~\ref{fig:whitney} for a unit square; in general the decomposition consists of the $8m-4$ dyadic squares of side length $1/4$ that don't touch $\partial R$, surrounded by ``rings'' of progressively smaller dyadic squares of side length $1/8, 1/16, \dots$.
+\begin{proof}[Proof of Proposition~\ref{prop:rectangle}] Let $\lambda>1$, let $Q$ be a rectangle, and let $P$ be a bounded-geometry partition with constant $\lambda$.
+Since an affine stretch $x+yi \mapsto x + a y i$, for $ 1 \leq a\leq 2$, only changes angles by a bounded amount, we may assume for some natural number $m$.
+Thus $\interior(Q)$ is a union of dyadic squares as shown in Figure~\ref{fig:whitney} for a unit square; in general, the decomposition consists of the $8m-4$ dyadic squares of side length $1/4$ that don't touch $\partial Q$, surrounded by rings of progressively smaller dyadic squares of side length $1/8, 1/16, \dots$.